Investigating Stark many-body localization with continuous unitary transformation flows: Discussion

 Using a recently developed numerical variant of Wegner flow equations that leverages GPU hardware we investigated Stark MBL in an unexplored range of system sizes in 1D and 2D.
 Our results show that Stark MBL has hallmark features that are markedly different to conventional MBL.
 We find that the transition does not drift to larger potentials with system size but to \textit{smaller} ones, so that one might conclude that there is no true delocalized phase in this model in the thermodynamic limit.
 We could further show the higher-order nature of the present delocalization at long times and how it is a true many-body effect that depends strongly on interaction strength.
 The underlying mechanisms of the localization transition and dynamics in Stark MBL systems remain poorly understood and are therefore a very relevant subject of future investigations.
 Understanding the fundamental differences to conventional MBL could also shed light on open questions there.

-The TFE present themselves as a very general tool to study finite-size quantum many-body interacting systems beyond ED and even tDMRG if the system is not MBL.
-Therefore it is a very promising candidate to study other systems, for example the Hubbard model in the weak to moderate interaction regime.
+The TFE present themselves as a very general tool to study finite-size quantum many-body interacting systems beyond ED.
+If the system is not localized or displays long-range interactions, TFE can even outperform tDMRG which makes it especially useful for 2D systems which can be treated by simply mapping them to a long-range chain.
+Therefore, it is a very promising candidate to study other systems, for example the Hubbard model in the weak to moderate interaction regime.
 The TFE could allow to map out a tentative phase diagram of the 2D Hubbard model up to $10\times10$ sites with broken translational invariance, c.f.
 Ref.~\cite{Kaczmarek_2023}.
 A massively parallel implementation on distributed GPUs might even challenge Monte Carlo results \cite{Qin_2016} at small to intermediate $U$.
 Furthermore, one could simulate more exotic models that exhibit topological order \cite{Laflorencie_2022} or hybrids like the Hubbard-Holstein model \cite{Costa_2020}.
 A matter of ongoing work is implementing TFE in Floquet space, where one can employ the generator of Ref.~\cite{Thomson_2021}, which would enhance capabilities in Floquet engineering \cite{Decker_2020}, as well as enable studying prethermalization \cite{Weidinger_2017} for system sizes beyond ED and Tensor Networks.

-\acknowledgments This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 508440990.
+\acknowledgments This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the grant KA 3360/4-1 (project number 508440990).
 Simulations were performed with computing resources granted by RWTH Aachen University under project rwth1543.